f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

     Edit the template to change the value under **loadBalancerDnsName** parameter of the **linkedTemplate**.
 (The deployment can fail when there is an existing public IP resource with same name.)

+12. If you encouter the following error:

+   ``Error {u'message': u"The subscription is not registered for the resource type 'components' in the location 'westus'.
+Please re-register for this provider in order to have access to this location.", u'code': u'MissingRegistrationForLocation'}``

+   This is caused by recent changes in Azure Application Insight GA in some regions.
+Try to deploy the quickstart in different location.

 ### Copyright

 Copyright 2014-2019 F5 Networks Inc.